A Trusted Construction Litigation Law Firm in Myrtle Beach

 Construction projects are complicated operations, which require that the needs of owners, contractors and other involved entities are all met.
 Disputes may arise on a wide range of construction projects, from single-family homes and apartment communities to commercial properties and the development of subdivisions.
 The following are some of the most common disputes:

 - Mechanic’s liens.
-A mechanic’s lien is a hold against a property, which is filed by an unpaid contractor, subcontractor, material supplier or laborer.
+A mechanic’s lien is a lien against a property, which is filed by an unpaid contractor, subcontractor, material supplier or laborer.
 If left unpaid, a mechanic’s lien allows a foreclosure action and forces the sale of the property in lieu of compensation.

 - Homeowner warranties.
 Many new homebuilders provide extended home warranties, which typically cover anything from minor problems, such as malfunctioning appliances, to major problems like faulty foundation.
 Some homeowner warranties, however, receive funds through “captives,” which are builder-established insurance companies designed to give builders more control over their insurance.
 If builders go out of business before the captive is fully funded, they have no duty to pay any warranty claims.

 - Construction contract disputes.
-Contract disputes often occur over changes in the contract drawings as issued at the time that the contract was signed.
+Contract disputes often occur over changes in the contract drawings issued at the time that the contract was signed.
 Occasionally, disputes arise over poorly documented or coordinated drawings.

 - Surety bonds.
 A surety bond ensures that a contract is completed in the event of contractor default.
 Contractors obtain surety bonds from surety companies; if a contractor defaults, the surety company is required to find another contractor to either complete the contract or compensate the project owner for financial loss.